Ways to Protect Your Credit

 For many victims of fraud, the entire fraud process typically starts with a suspicious-looking email.
 In order to identify the scams these emails contain, follow these tips provided by Consumer Reports:

 - Examine the sender.
 You should immediately take precaution with emails that originate from unknown or fishy sources.

 - Study the content.
 Is the body of the email littered with grammatical errors?
 Emails originating from trusted sources will almost never have any sort of errors in spelling or grammar.

-- Determine what type of information is being requested.
-Specifically, if you are being urged to return lots of information about yourself (namely your name, address, phone number, date of birth, gender, etc.), avoid the email at all costs.
+- Determine the type of information requested.
+Avoid the email at all costs if it pressures you to provide extensive personal information such as your name, address, phone number, date of birth, gender, and more.

 - Hover over links before clicking them.
 This will help you determine the real destination of the link in question.
 If you’re being urged to click a link originating from your bank or credit card company, visit their website instead and navigate to the website section from there.
 As a rule of thumb, you should avoid clicking links in emails at all costs.